SimonXX/Workwise_FullstackApplication/README.md

 ## Additional Information

-For further details about the frontend, please visit the workwise-frontend README For more information about the backend, see the workwise-backend README
+For further details about the frontend and backend, please visit the respective READMEs: workwise-frontend README and workwise-backend README.